mvdwetering/huesyncbox/README.md

 A few notes on behaviour when changing entities.

+* Enabling light sync will also power on the box
+* Settings mode will also power on the box and start light sync on the selected mode
-* Intensity applies to the current selected mode.
+* When you want to change multiple entities the order is important.
+For example Intensity applies to the current selected mode.
 So if you want to change both the `intensity` and `mode` you _first_ have to change the mode and then set the intensity.
-Otherwise the intensity is applied to the "old" mode
+Otherwise the intensity is applied to the "old" mode.
+If you want to avoid ordering issues you can use the `set_sync_state` service which will take care of the ordering and is more efficient.
-* When enabling light sync, the box will power on automatically
-* Changing mode will power on the box and start light sync on that mode

-This behaviour is what happens when sending commands to the box and is a bit different on how the Hue app controls the syncbox as it seems to only send the settings when starting syncing (or while already syncing).
-Emulating this behaviour in Home Assistant is complicated and in general not recommended (or even allowed).

 ### Services